 Entrance counseling is required by federal regulations for all first-time borrowers at a school.
 It gives an overview of the Federal Loans Program and discusses specific topics related to types of loans, interest rates, borrower rights and responsibilities, etc. This counseling session can provide tips and tools for you to develop a budget for managing educational expenses.
-Loan Entrance Counseling can be accessed from the Financial Aid Forms page on the Franklin website.
+Loan Entrance Counseling can be accessed from the Financial Aid Forms page or for further information view the Loan Process page of the Franklin website.

 What is Student Loan Exit Counseling and why must I complete this process when I am in school or returning to school?

 Exit counseling is federally mandated when you have stopped attending school or have dropped below half-time, regardless of whether you intend on returning.
-Student Loan Exit Counseling can be accessed from the Financial Aid Forms page of the Franklin website.
+Student Loan Exit Counseling can be accessed from the Financial Aid Forms page or for further information view the Loan Process page of the Franklin website.

-What is the difference between Subsidized and Unsubsidized Stafford Loans?
+What is the difference between Subsidized and Unsubsidized Direct Loans?

 - Subsidized Loan - the federal government pays the interest on your Subsidized loan while you are enrolled at least half-time.
-Eligibility for Subsidized Loans is determined by financial need and are available to undergraduate students seeking their first undergraduate degree.
+Eligibility for Subsidized Loans is determined by financial need, are for a limited eligibility period, and are available to students seeking an undergraduate degree.

 - Unsubsidized Loan - you are responsible for Unsubsidized loan while enrolled in school.
 You have the option to pay the interest or defer the payment until after graduation.
 Eligibility for Unsubsidized loans is available to both undergraduate and graduate level students.